weijuey/tp/docs/UserGuide.md

 Format in detailed view: `impt`

+Example: `impt` Adds the currently viewed contact to your list of contacts with high importance.

 ### Listing contacts with high importance : `impts`

 Shows you all contact(s) with high importance, tagged with the red flag.
+This command only works in list view.

 Format: `impts`

 ### Prioritising relevant contacts to you : `sort`

 Sort contacts by given criteria.
+This command only works in list view.

 Format: `sort CRITERIA`
 * `CRITERIA` should be written in lower-case.